Developing Citizen Leaders for Our Futures

-Middle School (grades 6-8) should be designed especially for young adolescents’ needs.
+Middle School is designed especially for young adolescents’ needs.

-Programs and activities at the Middle school level must be active, interesting, and challenging in order to keep students engaged.
-Intermediate/middle school students need to be actively involved in their community and develop responsibility for their own education.
-Although adolescence can be a turbulent time of life, it should also be a time for exposure to many new pursuits, active learning, experimentation in a safe environment, and personal growth.
-Curiosity, reflection, inquiry, and problem solving are crucial to fostering interest in education at this time in a student’s life when so many other things are happening physically, socially, and emotionally.
+Programs and activities at the Middle school level are active, interesting, and challenging to keep students engaged.
+Our middle school students are actively involved in their community and develop responsibility for their own education.
+Although adolescence can be a turbulent time, it should also be a time for exposure to many new pursuits, active learning, experimentation in a safe environment, and personal growth.
+Curiosity, reflection, inquiry, and problem-solving are crucial to fostering interest in education at this time in a student’s life when so many other things are happening physically, socially, and emotionally.

 Middle School Trip